-Crystal Lake is a decidedly white-collar city, with fully 85.20% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Crystal Lake is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Crystal Lake who work in sales jobs (14.44%), office and administrative support (14.07%), and management occupations (12.63%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Crystal Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Crystal Lake is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Crystal Lake who work in management occupations (14.96%), sales jobs (12.37%), and office and administrative support (10.37%).

 Also of interest is that Crystal Lake has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Crystal Lake is a great place for families with children to consider.
 First of all, many other families with children live here, making Crystal Lake a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Crystal Lake has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Crystal Lake’s overall crime rate is lower than average for the country.

 One downside of living in Crystal Lake is that it can take a long time to commute to work.
 In Crystal Lake, the average commute to work is 30.57 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.